 2012 State of Scouting

 Crossroads of America Council is led by an executive board comprised of the Council President, Council Commissioner, approximately 20 Vice Presidents, no more than 60 Directors and 15 District Chairs.
-Council Roster
+2013 Board and Advisory Board Roster

 Crossroads of America Council employs 65 full and part-time permanent employees.